-All definitions in <top>/config/RELEASE must result in complete path definitions, i.e. relative path names are not permitted.
-If your site could have multiple releases of base and other <supporttop> components installed at once, these path definitions should contain a release number as one of the components.
+All definitions in <top>/configure/RELEASE must result in complete path definitions, i.e. relative path names are not permitted.
+If your site could have multiple releases of base and other support <top> components installed at once, these path definitions should contain a release number as one of the components.
 However as the RELEASE file is read by gnumake, it is permissible to use macro substitutions to define these pathnames, for example:

 '''

-SUPPORT = /usr/local/iocapps/R3.13.1
+SUPPORT = /usr/local/iocapps/R3.14.9

-EPICS_BASE = $(SUPPORT)/base/3-13-1-asd2
+EPICS BASE = $(SUPPORT)/base/3-14-9-asd1

 '''

-4.3.6 Specifying osclass specific definitions
+4.3.6 OS Class specific definitions

-Definitions in a Makefile will apply to the host system (the platform on which make is executed) and each system defined by CROSS COMPILER TARGET ARCHS.
+Definitions in a Makefile will apply to the host system (the platform on which make is executed) and each system defined by CROSS_COMPILER_TARGET_ARCHS.

-It is possible to limit the systems for which a particular definition applies.
-Most Makefile definitions can be specified with an appended underscore "" followed by an osclass specification.
+It is possible to limit the architectures for which a particular definition is used.
+Most Makefile definition names can be specified with an appended underscore "" followed by an osclass name.
 If an <osclass> is not specified, then the definition applies to the host and all CROSS_COMPILER_TARGET_ARCHS systems.
 If an <osclass> is specified, then the definition applies only to systems with the specified os class.
 A Makefile definition can also have an appended DEFAULT specification.
 If DEFAULT is appended, then the Makefile definition will apply to all systems that do not have an <osclass> specification for that definition.
-If a DEFAULT is appended on a definition but the definition should not apply to a particular system <osclass>, the value "-nil-" should be specified in the relevant Makefile definition.
+If a DEFAULT definition exists but should not apply to a particular system OS Class, the value "-nil-" should be specified in the relevant Makefile definition.